UCAT ANZ Practice Questions and Exam Techniques

-Once you’ve learned from the worked examples below, you’ll find a link to our free UCAT ANZ test sample at the bottom of the article.
+Once you’ve learned from the worked examples below, you’ll find a link to our free UCAT practice test towards the bottom of the article.
 This will give you a feel for the exam, so you know what you’re up against.
-Finally, use this information in conjunction with UCAT preparation tips to create your revision plan.

-Here's a breakdown of each UCAT section with practice questions.
+Below you'll find a breakdown of each UCAT section with practice questions.

 Time yourself reading the text and answering the question below.